3ut/Knowunity-Bypass/README.md

 ## Knowunity Bypass
-This tool will download images and save them as PDF
+This tool will download images and save them as PDF, make sure to put the correct URL

 ## Installation